marklar/searchzy/README.md

 ### Indexing

-To index, run this command:
+To index *all* domains, run this command:

     lein run -m searchzy.index.core

-Indexing currently takes about 1 hour (on my MacBook Air laptop).
+Indexing currently all domains takes about 1 hour (on my MacBook Air laptop).

+To index just a subset of the domains, specify which.
+For example:

+    lein run -m searchzy.index.core --domains "items biz-categories"

+This is the complete set of options: {biz-categories, items, businesses, biz-menu-items}.
+For more information:

+    lein run -m searchzy.index.core --help

 ### Service